HMS Doterel (1808): Napoleonic Wars

+War of 1812

 On 22 March 1813 Dart, a prize to Dotterell, arrived at Portsmouth.
 Dart had been sailing from New Hampshire to Bordeaux.
 On 2 November Doterel and drove the letter of marque schooner Inca on the shoals at Cape Romain.
 Inca was armed with six 12-pounder carronades and carried a crew of 35 men.
 (Note: Inca, of 239 tons (bm), was under the command of Captain Alexander Thompson.
 She had been launched at Baltimore in 1807 and commissioned there as a privateer on 13 August 1812 and again on 2 October 1813.
 She was totally lost.)

 In 1814 Dotterel served on the North American Station in the war against the United States, capturing the 14-gun American privateer Dominica on 22 May.
 On 14 November 1814 the American privateer Saucy Jack captured Hasard, Dunford, master, as Hasard was sailing from Matanzas to Bermuda.
 Dotterell recaptured Hasard and sent her into Bermuda.
 On 24 August 1814, Dotterell chased the privateer Pike, of Baltimore, on shore and destroyed her.
 (Note: Pike was a schooner of 275 tons (bm), six guns, and 37 men under the command of Captain H. Bolton.)

-In January 1815, Doterel was part of an invasion force under George Cockburn, which looted St Simons and its neighbouring islands in Georgia, carrying away cotton and freeing slaves who were later resettled on Bermuda.
-In August 1815 she returned to England, where she was laid up at Chatham.
+In January 1815, Doterel was part of a task force under George Cockburn, which looted St Simons and its neighbouring islands in Georgia, carrying away cotton and freeing slaves who were later resettled on Bermuda.
+She returned to Portsmouth on 12 May 1815.

+Post-war and fate

+In August 1815 she was laid up at Chatham.

 Commander John Gore was appointed to Doterel on 13 February 1818, which he commissioned and which and served out of Cork.
 On 16 November 1820, Doterel seized the American schooner Volunteer.
 Gore received promotion to post captain on 19 July 1821.
 (Note: His promotion was one of several granted to celebrate the coronation of George IV.)

 William Hendry assumed command in July 1821 and sailed for Halifax on the North American Station.
 In July 1822, Richard Hoare took command.
 Hoare spent just over three years in charge before he was superseded by Henry Edwards in August 1825.
 Doterel's last commander was William Hamilton, who arrived on board in August 1826.

-Fate

 The Admiralty found Doterel to be in such a defective state, she was ordered to be laid up in Bermuda on 4 April 1827, where she was used as a residence for workmen there.
 On 28 August 1848, Doterel was ordered to be broken up, but the order was not carried out until some seven years later.